 One of the major conveniences of using Real COM Mode is that Real COM Mode allows users to continue using RS-232/422/485 serial communications software that was written for pure serial communications applications.
 The driver intercepts data sent to the host's COM port, packs it into a TCP/IP packet, and then redirects it through the host's Ethernet card.
 At the other end of the connection, the NPort accepts the Ethernet frame, unpacks the TCP/IP packet, and then sends it transparently to the appropriate serial device attached to one of the NPort's serial ports.

-The Real COM driver is installed on the V2406C computer by default.
-You will be able to view the driver related files in the /usr/lib/npreal2/driver folder.
+To install Real COM driver, download the driver using apt from Moxa software repository with internet access.
+You will be able to view the driver related files in the /usr/lib/npreal2/driver folder after successful installation.